2.3 Acceptance Criteria

 3. If a new allegation is received within fifteen (15) working days of the original allegation and is not the same program/subprogram as the original allegation, the SSW may add the new information to the existing report as a second (2nd) incident after it is screened using the certified SDM® tool.
 Only one (1) second (2nd) incident can be attached to an intake.
 A third (3rd) or fourth (4th) incident cannot be added.

-Human trafficking, fatality/near fatality, dependency, and resource/facility cases will not have a second (2nd) incident and will not be assigned as second (2nd) incidents at any time.
+1. Human trafficking, fatality/near fatality, dependency, and resource/facility cases will not have a second (2nd) incident and will not be assigned as second (2nd) incidents at any time.

-Best practice allows a new report on the same family to be assigned to the original worker to ensure the cases are being handled by the same office for clarity and consistency.
+2. Best practice allows a new report on the same family to be assigned to the original worker to ensure the cases are being handled by the same office for clarity and consistency.

-6. If an infant is relinquished, but there are indicators of physical abuse or neglect, the report no longer falls under the Safe Infant Act per KRS 620.350 Abandoned newborn infant -- Emergency custody order -- No investigation of abandonment -- Placement in foster home -- Inquiry to ensure that infant is not missing child -- Involuntary termination of parental rights.
+6. If an infant is relinquished, but there are indicators of physical abuse or neglect, the report no longer falls under the Safe Infant Act per KRS 620.350 Abandoned newborn infant -- Emergency custody order -- No investigation of abandonment -- Placement in a foster home -- Inquiry to ensure that infant is not missing child -- Involuntary termination of parental rights.
 The report should be screened accordingly and assigned under the appropriate maltreatment program/subprogram.

-7. If the parent has already made an appropriate adoptive plan for the child, the reported maltreatment should still be screened and the investigation should be worked simultaneously with the adoptive plan.
+7. If the parent has already made an appropriate adoptive plan for the child, the reported maltreatment should still be screened, and the investigation should be worked simultaneously with the adoptive plan.
 An appropriate adoptive plan includes confirmation that the parent(s) are working with a licensed adoptive agency or an attorney.

 Procedure

-3. If a report meets criteria for acceptance and is then designated as a fatality/near fatality please refer to SOP 2.14 Investigations of Child Fatalities and Near Fatalities.
+3. If a report meets the criteria for acceptance and is then designated as a fatality/near fatality please refer to SOP 2.14 Investigations of Child Fatalities and Near Fatalities.

 Physical Abuse Legal Rationale